In a health emergency

 What is CBT?

-Cognitive behavioural therapy (CBT) is an effective type of talking therapy used to treat a range of common mental health problems including anxiety, stress, depression, PTSD, OCD, social anxiety, phobias, panic disorders, and more.
+Cognitive behavioural therapy (CBT) is an effective type of talking therapy used to treat a range of common mental health issues including anxiety, stress, depression, PTSD, OCD, social anxiety, phobias, panic disorders, and more.

 It is widely used in the NHS to help people find ways to actively change how they feel and behave.
 CBT addresses your life, here and now, and can make a big difference quite quickly.